qgis/QGIS-Documentation/docs/user_manual/working_with_raster/raster_properties.rst

 In the |rendering| :guilabel:`Rendering` tab, it's possible to:

 * set :guilabel:`Scale dependent visibility` for the layer:
-  You can set the :guilabel:`Maximum (inclusive)` and :guilabel:`Minimum (exclusive)` scale, defining a range of scales in which the layer will be visible.
+  You can set the :guilabel:`Maximum (inclusive)` and :guilabel:`Minimum (exclusive)` scales, defining a range of scales in which the layer will be visible.
   It will be hidden outside this range.
   The |mapIdentification| :sup:`Set to current canvas scale` button helps you use the current map canvas scale as a boundary.